keitazoumana/keitazoumana/README.md

 - 🩺 What keeps me in shape
   -  Taekwondo practitioner 🥋
   -  Daily morning runner 🏃🏾
   -  Occasionally football player ⚽️ with friends
+  -  Attiéké, Yassa, Mafé, Thieb, etc. 😋
 - 🌱 I’m addicted to continuous learning, which makes me grow on a regular basis
 - 🌏 I'm sharing my knowledge through my blog in order to make good impact on others life
 - 📫 How to find me